Platform design · Vimeo · 2016–2025

 run a streaming channel.

-A 9-year journey designing Vimeo Streaming's cross-platform distribution suite — from the initial post-acquisition integration of VHX to a mature product serving creators on web, mobile, and every major TV platform.
+I spent about 10 years designing Vimeo Streaming's cross-platform distribution product, starting with the VHX integration after the acquisition and eventually growing it into a mature product serving creators on web, mobile, and every major TV platform.

 $429M+